Lootera69/Analyser/README.md

 Contributions to the project are welcome!
 Feel free to submit bug reports, feature requests, or pull requests via GitHub.

 ## Credits
-- Developed by [Your Name or Organization]
+- Developed by Chetan Harshit Singh
 - Icons sourced from [Icon Source]
 - Background video sourced from [Video Source]